What is reciprocity?

 How does Eastbay Area Reciprocity Network (EARN) work?

 Every hour that you spend helping someone is deposited in your time bank account.
 When someone helps you, you withdraw time from your account and credit their account with the hours they spent doing something for you.
 There is no interest, minimum balance, or monthly fees.
 If your account balance drops below zero, that is perfectly fine.
 Just don’t let it get too low and find a way to help someone else for a while.
 You also do not want to let your balance get too high.
 The idea is to help people and be helped, so your average account balance will ideally switch back and forth often between numbers above zero and numbers below zero.

 Does it cost anything to be a member of Eastbay Area Reciprocity Network?

-It is suggested that members donate $10-$50 annually to help EARN keep its website running, to sponsor member and promotional events that will attract more members, and to cover operational expenses such as liability insurance.
+It is suggested that members donate $10-$50 annually to help EARN keep its website running, to sponsor member and promotional events that will attract more members, and to cover other operational expenses.
+However, we do not require any fees for membership.
 The more people who are involved in EARN, the more opportunities we all have to help others and to be helped by others.